 🗺️ Distance from San Juan: 40 minutes | 📍 Google Maps

 La Pared Beach in Luquillo is a great year-round destination for surfers.
 Even if you don’t surf, you can have fun snorkeling, paddleboarding, or kayaking in Playa Azul.
 Right in front of the Luquillo beach, you’ll find the famous Luquillo kiosks, where you can enjoy the island’s traditional cuisine.

 Do you love walking between historic buildings in Old San Juan, and want more?
 Then you need a day trip to Ponce in the south of Puerto Rico!
-The city offers several different historical buildings and landmarks, but the most iconic one is Parque de Bombas, the first firefighter station in Puerto Rico.
+Ponce’s best attractions include its many historical buildings and landmarks, but the most iconic one is Parque de Bombas, the first firefighter station in Puerto Rico.

 Art and history lovers must go to the Ponce Museum of Art and the Serralles Castle Museum.
 This last one belonged to the Seralles family, creators of Rum DonQ.
 It has attractions like a Japanese garden and a Butterfly nursery.